klaviyo/klaviyo-android-sdk/README.md

 This is done via the `Klaviyo.setPushToken` method, which registers push token and current authorization state via the [Create Client Push Token API](https://developers.klaviyo.com/en/reference/create_client_push_token).
 Once registered in your manifest, `KlaviyoPushService` will receive *new* push tokens via the `onNewToken` method.
-We also recommend retrieving the current token on app startup and registering it with Klaviyo SDK.
+We also recommend retrieving the latest token value on app startup and registering it with Klaviyo SDK.
 Add the following to your `Application.onCreate` method.

 ```kotlin